Jicarilla language

 Jicarilla (Abáachi mizaa) is an Eastern Southern Athabaskan language spoken by the Jicarilla Apache.

 History

 The traditional homelands of the Jicarilla Apache (Tinde) were located in the northeast and eastern regions of New Mexico.
 The Jicarilla Apache expanded over the Texas and Oklahoma panhandles and into the southeast section of Colorado and southwest corner of Kansas.
 The area supported the Jicarilla Apache with Plains Indian lifestyle.
 The tribe was divided among in this homeland by two clans: White Clan and Red Clan.
-The Jicarilla Apache went through multiple battles that led them to leave this homeland and were forced to relocate on a reservation in present day Dulce, NM.
+The Jicarilla Apache went through multiple battles that led them to leave this homeland and were forced to relocate on a reservation in present day Dulce, New Mexico.